epilys/simulans/DEVELOPMENT.md

 Note: If you want the `machine.pc` field to accurately reflect the emulated (not native) program counter, enable the `accurate-pc` Cargo feature.
 This adds an extra store operation of the instruction address to `machine.pc` before each emulated instruction.

-If you want to step-by-step execute instrunctions, it might be useful to print the current instruction on each `stepi`.
+If you want to step-by-step execute instructions, it might be useful to print the current instruction on each `stepi`.
 You can do this by defining a hook:

 ```text